What had the worst impact on school education reform - Covid, war or Education Minister Shkarlet?

 Returning to the topic of losses during the time of Shkarlet.
 How have teachers' attitudes towards reform changed?
 It seems to me that teachers have begun to treat NLS as something not very mandatory.
 None of the schools where my friends’ children go do morning circle, for example.

 I would formulate this differently.
 Any reforms are impossible when those who must implement them are exhausted and live in constant stress.
-That is, when a person is essentially trying to survive, and you also tell him “reform,” this cannot cause delight.
+That is, when a person is essentially trying to survive, and you still tell him “reform,” this cannot cause delight.

 But the morning circle is just about surviving.
 You can discuss who slept how, whether they heard the alarm, whether they went to shelter.
 Morning circle is actually a great therapeutic thing, and it’s a shame that it disappeared from Ukrainian schools.